}

 … and without a single testimonial!

-If the past 18 months has taught us anything, it’s that we need to find new ways to diversify our businesses and safeguard our incomes.
+If the past few years taught us anything, it’s that we need to find new ways to diversify our businesses and safeguard our incomes.

 This is why launching membership sites has become such a popular way for social media managers to help more clients and enjoy a regular monthly income.